 https://developer.gnome.org/glib/stable/glib-Arrays.html

-Instead of using plain C arrays, it is preferrable to use one of the GLib types, GArray, GPtrArray or GByteArray.
+Instead of using plain C arrays, it is preferable to use one of the GLib types, GArray, GPtrArray or GByteArray.
 These all use a struct to track the array memory and size together and efficiently resize.

 virObject